 You can find out more about our plans for the development at page 20-25 of RUSS’s vision – An innovative approach to Community-Led Housing.

-A ballot to select the residents for the Church Grove project took place at Lewisham Town Hall in March 2016, and all of them have been financially vetted to ensure they can afford their homes.
-There are a small number of homes available for sale and for rent, across the tenure mix.
+A ballot to select the residents for the Church Grove project took place at Lewisham Town Hall in March 2016.

 One of RUSS’s principles is that residents should input into the major decisions that will frame their living environment.
-So they have been involved in a series of co-design sessions in 2016 and 2017 with our architects and our self-build facilitator, Jon Broome.
+Residents were involved in a series of co-design sessions in 2016 and 2017 with our architects and our self-build facilitator, Jon Broome, and again in meetings with architects SEH in 2020.